 Here you will find a form to apply for Iron Table status from the Angaron Realm Leader.
 The form also has the requirements that must be met to achieve this status.

 A dedicated person or group has the ability to run their own practice site.

-Here you will find a page dedicated to the creation and/or running of a practice.
+Here you will find a page dedicated to the creation and/or running of a practice or school club.